RitLuck/New_theme/content/my_list/tv-shows.md

 - The Sound of Your Heart
 - Welcome to Samdal-ri
 - Hometown Cha-Cha-Cha
+- Pyramid Game
+- Night has come
+- Gaus Electronics
+- little women
+- Exhuma (k-movie)
+- You and Everything Else

 ## 👀 Currently Watching

-- The Sound of Your Heart
+- Marry my Husband (jdrama)
+-

 ## 📝 Plan to Watch

-- Gaus Electronics
+- Flower of Evil
+- The Witch's Diner